Berserker Street State School: History

 The school was completed by the beginning of 1917 and Patrick James Griffin was appointed head teacher.
 In late January, the newly formed school committee sent an invitation to the Minister of Public Instruction, HF Hardacre, to officiate at the opening ceremony.
 Disappointingly for the school community, the Minister could not attend, but made assurances that he would be present at an official opening ceremony in the near future.
 An "unofficial" ceremony was held regardless in late January, attended by local dignitaries including minister John Adamson.
 Classes began in February, and the school's initial enrolment of 195 students had increased to 316 by the end of the year.
-In September the school's original name of Berserker State School was changed to Berserker Street, to avoid confusion with the Berserker railway station, located approximately 3km to the southeast.
+In September the school's original name of Berserker State School was changed to Berserker Street, to avoid confusion with the Berserker railway station, located approximately 3 km to the southeast.

 From its opening in 1917, the planting of trees in the school grounds was an important activity for the school community and students participated in Arbor Day celebrations, an annual event in Queensland since 1890.
 Aesthetically-designed gardens were encouraged by regional inspectors, and educators believed gardening and Arbor Days instilled in young minds the value of hard work and activity, improved classroom discipline, developed aesthetic tastes, and inspired people to stay on the land.
-Two types of fig trees had been planted by the school committee in 1917 and the following year the progress of these trees was noted, 'an inspection of the shade trees planted on Arbor Day showed that the Moreton Bay Figs had made splendid progress, but that the majority of weeping figs had died.'
+Two types of fig trees had been planted by the school committee in 1917 and the following year the progress of these trees was noted, 'an inspection of the shade trees planted on Arbor Day showed that the Moreton Bay figs had made splendid progress, but that the majority of weeping figs had died.'
 A very large, early fig tree remains in front of Block A in 2019, and other mature trees along the western boundary, including figs and a schotia (Schotia brachypetala) are the earliest trees surviving on the site and illustrate the school's tradition of planting trees around the perimeter of the grounds.

 From the outset, the school had problems with overcrowding as enrolment numbers continuously increased.
 In April 1918, the school committee wrote to the Minister of Public Instruction requesting extra classrooms.
 This was approved by the Minister, and a £1390 addition, which now forms the north wing of Block A, was constructed soon after.
 It comprised two classrooms, divided by a folding partition, built on concrete pillars above a concreted play area.
 The DPW annual report from 1918 stated that the design for the school would be complete once another wing had been constructed to the south.